nikunjsingh93/thinkread-ebook-reader/README.md

 ## Notes / Limitations

 - **EPUB only** (no MOBI/KFX).
 EPUB is the most browser-friendly format.
-- Covers are placeholders generated from the filename (easy to upgrade later).
+- **EPUB covers are automatically extracted** and displayed in the shelf view.